ionos-cloud/ionosctl/docs/subcommands/loadbalancer-nic-attach.md

   -o, --output string            Desired output format [text|json] (default "text") -q, --quiet                    Quiet output
       --server-id string         The unique Server Id on which NIC is build on.
-Not required, but it helps in autocompletion --timeout int              Timeout option for NIC to be added to a Load Balancer [seconds] (default 60) --wait                     Wait for NIC to be added to a Load Balancer
+Not required, but it helps in autocompletion --timeout int              Timeout option for NIC to be attached to a Load Balancer [seconds] (default 60) --wait                     Wait for NIC to be attached to a Load Balancer
 ```

 ## Examples